johnny-de/AlarmWatcher/README.md

     </p>
 </div>

-## Key features
+## Features

 - **Centralized alarm management:** Aggregate and manage alarms from multiple systems in one place.
 - **Customizable alarm handling:** Define alarm priorities, require acknowledgment, and configure auto-deletion.
-- **Built-in expiration mechanism:** Automatically remove alarms after a set duration to avoid clutter.
-- **Simple, yet powerful API:** Easily integrate with any system through a flexible and straightforward http-API.
+- **Simple, yet powerful API:** Easily integrate with any system through a flexible and straightforward http(s)-API.
-- **Web-based frontend:** View and manage alarms through an intuitive web interface, allowing for custom filters.
+- **Web-based frontend:** View and manage alarms through an intuitive http(s) web interface, allowing for custom filters.
+- **Notifications:** Receive instant notifications about new alarms on every device.
+- **PWA Support:** Add AlarmWatcher as an app on your mobile device.

 ### Alarm handling